yellowmessenger/documentation/docs/cookbooks/insights/botagentfedback.md

 ## 1. Default user feedback for bot interaction

-1. In **Studio**, at the end of your existing flow, add a [feedback node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#27-feedback) to collect user feedback.
+1. In **Studio**, at the end of your existing flow, add a [feedback node](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/prompt-nodes#27-feedback) to collect user feedback on the **bot-customer** and **inbox agent-customer** conversation.

     ![](https://i.imgur.com/SI8BwYL.png)

 -------

 ## 2. Default user feedback for agent interaction

 1. Create a flow using the [Raise ticket](https://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes#17-raise-ticket) action node.
 2. Configure Inbox agents .
 3. Enable **CSAT** from the inbox settings.
-4. After a chat ticket is closed, your customers will be asked for, agent feedback and chat feedback.
+4. After a chat ticket is closed, your customers will be asked for feedback on the agent interaction.

 > Click [here](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox-settings/workflows/csat) to know more about Agent CSAT score.